frankiearzu/DSMTools/DSM Forward Programming/Color_480x272/readme.md

 3. The TX now comunicates the SubTrim positions to the RX during `Relearn Servo Setting`.
 This changes the center of movement to one side or another.
 Really not much difference with small amounts of subtrim, previous versions where asuming subtrim of 0.
 When you have an extreame subtrim to one side, it was not moving simetrically.

+4. Support for FC6250HX (the one with separate RX)..
+Setup Swashplate type, RX orientation works properly..
+This are menu options that the smaller version that comes in the
+Blade 230S did not have.

 V0.54:
 1. Fix a problem in the Attitude Trim page (`Gyro Settings->System Setup->SAFE/Panic Setup->Attitude Trim`).
 It was not saving the values after exiting the menu.
 This is to change what SAFE considers "Level" flying.